microsoft/azure-health-AI-services-samples/samples/text-analytics-for-health-async/Usage.md

 # Text Analytics for Health Container Async Batch Usage

-To start interacting with the cluster you can send HTTP requests, up to 25 documents, with a max of 125 000 characters in total, per request to the Azure Function.
+To start interacting with the cluster you can send HTTP POST requests, (up to 25 documents, with a max of 125 000 characters in total) to the Azure Function.
 You do this by sending one or more HTTP POST requests to the Client Azure Function

 A C# and Curl Example can be found below